Saturday, April 8, 2023

 Blitz the almonds in a food processor but don’t grind them as fine as commercial almond flour.
 They should not be reduced to a powder.

 Bake for 35 to 40 minutes, until the cake is golden brown and a cake tester inserted into the center comes out (sort of) clean.
 (In my oven 40 minutes is just right.)
 You want to turn it out of the pan quickly.
-After 2, but no more than 5 minutes, carefully run a small straight metal spatula or the blade of a thin knife around the cake in the pan.
+After 2, but no more than 5, minutes, carefully run a small straight metal spatula or the blade of a thin knife around the cake in the pan.
 If it seems to be “pulling,” wait a minute and try again.
 After you have done this, release the cake.
 If it doesn’t seem to release right away, hold it upside down for a minute, and it will release.
-Cool before serving.

 No comments: